Collection Development

 Funding and Expenditures

 To meet the research and teaching needs of the Cornell community across the disciplines, our collections budget pays for access to a vast range of resources – text, images, data, and more in various electronic and physical formats.
-Our collections budget, which totals around $18 million annually, is comprised of an appropriation from Cornell University, restricted and unrestricted endowment funds, and gifts to the Library.
+Annually, our collections budget is comprised of $13.2 million in appropriated funds and more than $3.5 million in restricted and unrestricted endowment funds, and gifts to the Library.

 Licensing Electronic Resources